postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 We already checked all the columns of the edge_data table:

 - edge_id: Unique ID for the edge.
-- start_node: ID for the node who is the same as the start point of the edge.
+- start_node: ID for the node which is the same as the start point of the edge.
-- end_node: ID for the node who is the same as the end point of the edge.
+- end_node: ID for the node which is the same as the end point of the edge.
 - left_face: ID of the face on the left of the edge.
 - abs_next_left_edge: Next edge who builds the face on the left.
 - next_left_edge: abs_next_left_edge and negative sign if the right face is on the right of the next left edge.
 - right_face: ID of the face on the right of the edge.
-- abs_next_right_edge: Next edge who build the face on the right.
+- abs_next_right_edge: Next edge who builds the face on the right.
 - next_right_edge: abs_next_right_edge and negative sign if the left face is on the right of the next right edge.
 - geom: Geometry of the edge.